 Welcome to another Interview With A Working Mum guest post.

 So far my working mums have included those who have gone back to the same job, a mum who hasn’t been allowed to go back part-time and a mum who has gone back to work after being a SAHM.
-This week we have a mum who was made redundant just before she had even finished maternity leave!
+This week we have a mum who was made redundant on maternity leave!